Blu3wolf/HARDmod/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with these scripts; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.
+You should have received a copy of the GNU General Public License along with the files making up this mod; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.